Introduction

 These provide a vital part of our PSHCE curriculum.

 The headteacher, deputy headteacher and curriculum coordinator shall be responsible for monitoring and assessment of teaching and learning.
-This shall take the form of observation and positive feedback to class teachers, progress support workers, work scrutiny and learning walks
+This shall take the form of observations and positive feedback to class teachers, progress support workers, book looks and learning walks

 Teachers will require a range of skills to provide the breadth of teaching required and individual needs in training shall be identified and met.
 This could be in the form of in service training, visits by designated advisors and the coordinator to disseminate relevant information to staff.